-- Questions this year will come from the sources used in previous years (see rules for suggested but not limited resources).
+- Questions this year will come from the sources used in previous years.
 This year also will include materials on DAIReXNET (www.extension.org/dairy+cattle).
 Each year a topic area from DAIReXNET is selected for the youth to concentrate their study efforts.

-In 2013, the following nutrition articles written for DAIReXNET have been selected: (New articles in this nutrition series are published the first day of each month.)
+In 2014, the topic area selected is feeding and management of dry and transition dairy cows.
+The following articles and webinars from DAIReXNET have been selected: (New articles in this nutrition series are published the first day of each month.)

 - Management Practices before Calving Help Prevent Fresh Dairy Cows from Becoming “Losers”

 - Management of Fresh Dairy Cows Critical for a Dairy’s Profitability

 - Subclinical Hypocalcemia, or Milk Fever, in Dairy Cows — Why All the Fuss?

 - Minimizing the Risk for Ketosis in Dairy Herds

 - Issues Related to Subacute Rumen Acidosis (SARA) in the Dairy Cow

 - Displaced Abomasum – Avoiding the Need for a Tummy Tuck in Dairy Cows